Title Image

 • Chronic inflammation

-• Higher longterm risk of metabolic disease
+• Higher long-term risk of metabolic disease

 These pathways directly contribute to MASLD and its progression.